chandana105/foodit-mobile-app/README.md

   - Designing "1 item added" component for a particular restaurant where the add button is clicked.
 It should be above the scrolling Flatlist as behind that component the list should be able to get scrolled.
   - can think of adding Animation while adding item (OPTIONAL)
 - On Home Page (need to show the cart items added)
   - to make the cartInfo box with different styles here also.
   - (can hide above box when scrolling down and show when scrolling up on Home Page) (OPTIONAL)
+- On Home Page :- "CartDeleteModal"
+- On any Restaurant's details page while selecting an item from that restaurant when cart is already there, then Show "ReplaceCartModal".

 ## Scereenshots